NEW MEXICO JUNIOR COLLEGE

 Word stress and accent marks will be presented.

 Cultura: Introduction to Real Madrid y Barca: rivalidad total and Miguel Cabrera y Paola Espinoza.
 These readings in English deal with sports.
 One is about the rivalry between Real Madrid and Barca, the two most important soccer teams in Spain, and its political implications.
 They also feature two prominent athletes.

 Thanksgiving holiday. ¡Que tengan un feliz Día de Acción de Gracias!

 Review of Lesson 4 and of the overall content of the semester.

-The final exam will take place on Tuesday December 12.
+The final exam will be due on Monday December 11.